 • Diane Gottsman is a national etiquette expert, author, and founder of The Protocol School of Texas.

 Chertoff offers up the example of this shift spotted in the television series Downtown Abbey: “After World War I ends during season two and three, you see the male characters above stairs starting to wear black tie for dinners that don’t have esteemed guests.
 And in a later season, Violet the Dowager Countess mistakes her son, the Earl of Grantham, for a waiter because he was in black tie and not white.”

 Here's everything to know about attending a wedding with a white tie attire dress code.

 White tie attire is the most formal dress code and is typically interpreted as floor-length gowns for women and a black jacket or coat with tails and matching pants for men.

-“The shirt, waistcoat, and bowtie are white and the shoes are black patent leather with black laces,” Chertoff notes.
+"The shirt, waistcoat, and bowtie are white, and the shoes are black patent leather with black laces," Chertoff notes.
 Modern interpretations of white tie attire are slightly more lenient and allow men to incorporate a touch of personality with pieces like colorful or patterned bowties.
-Similar to women, white gloves are also optional for men.
+Like for women, white gloves are also optional for men.

 White Tie Attire Etiquette

 A white tie dress code signals to guests that formality is an important component of the wedding.
 "If the couple requests that their guests dress in the most formal attire, the guests should dress in the most formal attire," Chertoff says.
 "If a gentleman doesn’t own a white tie, there are men’s formal stores they can rent a suit from if they don’t wish to purchase one."